 Mr. Chau Ngoc Tuan

-Deputy Secretary of the Provincial Party Committee, Head of the Provincial National Assembly Delegation
+Deputy Secretary of the Provincial Party Committee, Head of the Provincial Delegation to the National Assembly

 Mr. Nguyen Ngoc Luong